Pearl, Mississippi: Ground transportation

+The West Rankin Parkway opened in November 2025, connecting Highway 80 in Pearl to Flowood Drive in Flowood.
+Local officials said the parkway could support future economic development because of nearby land, rail access, and interstate access.

 Public safety

 Law enforcement within the city limits of Pearl is handled by the Pearl Police Department.
-The City has no jail facilities and instead uses the Rankin County Jail, which is operated by the Rankin County Sheriff's Department.
+The city has no jail facilities and instead uses the Rankin County Jail, which is operated by the Rankin County Sheriff's Department.

 Fire protection and prevention within the city limits of Pearl is handled by the Pearl Fire Department.
 The department operates four stations throughout the city.